-However, with that said I am only human!
-A few times a month I usually treat myself to a nicer meal, a night out, a new top or to some slightly more activity I wouldn’t normally do.
+However, with that said, I am only human!
+A few times a month I usually treat myself to a nicer meal, a night out, a new top, or some slightly more expensive activity I wouldn’t normally do.
 It’s all about balance, right?

-What advice would you give to another 20-something who wants to travel but feels guilty for wanting to travel when they have student debt?
+What advice would you give to another 20-something who wants to travel, but feels guilty for wanting to travel when they have student loan debt?

-One of my biggest recommendations is coming to terms and accepting your student debt.
+One of my biggest recommendations is coming to terms with and accepting your student debt.

 Hundreds of thousands of Americans are dealing with the same thing and it’s become as common as a mortgage payment.
 You can’t change these facts, so you may as well focus on finding a balance of repayment and happiness.
 Stay true to yourself while staying responsible.